graphql-dotnet/graphql-dotnet/BOUNTY.md

 of GraphQL.NET for compensation ("projects").
 These projects are determined by GraphQL.NET maintainers to have the potential for high-impact improvement to the product.
 Design proposals that would fulfill a bounty may be made either by individuals or teams of developers, but the final payout will be made to only one stakeholder.
-Routine bug fixes and similar pull requests do not fall into this program at this time.
+Routine bug fixes and similar pull requests like fixing typos or outdated pieces of documentation do not fall into this program at this time.

 ## Bounty Process Flowchart